 - Related Read: Car Accident Q&A: Your Questions Answered with Anne Marie [VIDEO]

-Right-Of-Way In a Parking Lot
+Right-Of-Way in a Parking Lot

 Similarly, anyone who is moving out of a parking space must yield to those who are driving through the lane.
 Just like a car coming out of a driveway onto a street, vehicles in a parking space do not have right-of-way over those already proceeding.

-Finally, all stop and yield signs in a parking lot should be observed in the same way as on any street.
+Finally, all stop and yield signs in a parking lot should be observed the same way as signs on any street.
 Failure to obey posted signs can leave you at fault in a resulting accident.

 Common Parking Lot Accidents